-- Use light laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
+- Use only mild laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
-For the first washing, include 1/2 cup vinegar and also 2 tbsps of salt along with the laundry detergent.
-This home remedy stops bleed and also assists in protecting the colors in your quilt.
+For the first washing, include 1/2 cup vinegar and also 2 tbsps of salt along with the laundry soap.
+This natural home remedy protects against hemorrhage as well as helps to protect the colors in your quilt.

 - Remove quilt immediately after the washing machine stops to reduce wrinkles as well as color-bleeding.